tyconsulting/blog.tyang.github.io/_posts/2016/2016-03-03-oms-alerting-webhook-support.md

 	<li>Ability to customize the JSON payload (that will be sent to the destination system as HTTP body via webhooks).</li>
 </ul>
 &nbsp;

-<h3>Limitation on Current Azure Automation Runbook Remediation</h3>
+## Limitation on Current Azure Automation Runbook Remediation

 As I mentioned in the previous post, when OMS Alerting triggers an Azure Automation runbook, it passes the following information to the runbook as part of the search results in request body:
 <ul>
 	<li>Id</li>